 I love Erg Chegaga because it’s such a wild experience.
 You can be alone in the desert, and meet the sunset without seeing other travellers around.
 The M’hamid town itself is a unique experience.
-Living in Morocco for 7 years, even for me, this place was exotic and had different vibes.
-I felt more like on another planet where time and regular life doesn’t exist.
+Having been in Morocco for 7 years, even for me, this place was exotic and had different vibes.
+I felt more like I was on another planet where time and regular life didn’t exist.

 How to get to Erg Chegaga dunes?

 To visit the dunes of Erg Chegaga, you must first travel to the small town of M’Hamid El Ghizlane.
 The town is 98 km from Zagora or around 8 hours’ drive from Marrakech.